 A previous version of the Jade Systems web site was built with Drupal.
 Drupal is a fine content management system.
 But with all the capability comes complexity, and with complexity, inevitably, security issues.
 Drupal provides frequent security updates, but I have other work to do, and updating my web site’s content management system was becoming a drag.

 For years I thought there had to be a different way.
 Many web sites don’t need to be interactive.
 They certainly don’t need all the functionality in a general purpose content management system.
 Web sites that have as a main goal to provide information, like wikis and blogs, don’t need to be interactive.
 Marketing sites are another example.
-A corporate knowledge base would be a perfect candidate.
+A corporate knowledge base would also be a good candidate for a static site.

 Even for those simple types of sites, however, using basic HTML and CSS while trying to maintain a consistent look and feel across pages means a lot of repetition.
 That’s a different kind of maintenance nightmare I also didn’t want to deal with.